bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/ManagingSoftware_3aRmeqOcHEwhPmdUx1o9wR/Documentation.md

-Indicate the type of software responsible for managing the equipment.
+Indicates the type of software responsible for managing the equipment.